bradfrost/atomic-design/chapter-3.md

 {% include figure.html src="../images/content/pattern-lab-lineage.png" caption="Pattern Lab's lineage feature displays what patterns make up any component, and also shows all the places that component is employed." %}

-In the example above, we have a molecule pattern called `block-media-link`, which contains an image, headline, and call to action.
-Looking at the pattern's lineage, we can see it contains another pattern called `atoms-square`, which is the circular thumbnail-sized image (the naming is a bit confusing, but we're using CSS to round the square image's corners).
-We can also see where exactly this pattern gets used: the `profile-nav` molecule, the `section-media-list` organism, the `settings-account` template, and the `settings-account-edit` template.
+In the example above, we have a molecule pattern called `media-block`, which contains an image, headline, text, and a group of buttons.
+Looking at the pattern's lineage, we can see it contains a pattern called `atoms-square`, which is the thumbnail-sized image, as well as `molecules-button-bar`, which is the group of buttons.
+We can also see where exactly this pattern gets used: the `media-block-list` organism.

 This contextual information is amazingly helpful for designers and developers; I know I use the lineage feature *all the time* in my own workflow.
-Let's say we wanted to make changes to a particular pattern, like doubling the size of an image or adding an additional text element: **we'd immediately know which patterns and templates would need to be retested and QA'd to ensure nothing breaks with the changes**.
-The lineage feature also helps point out unused or underutilized patterns so that teams can weed them out of the pattern library.
+Let's say we wanted to make changes to a particular pattern, like doubling the size of an image or adding an additional element: **we'd immediately know which patterns and templates would need to be retested and QA'd to ensure nothing breaks with the changes**.
+The lineage feature also helps point out unused or underutilized patterns so that teams can weed them out of the pattern library as the launch date gets closer.

 ## To each their own
 So there you have it.
 Pattern Lab provides several helpful features for teams to create deliberate, thoughtful design systems.
 But as I mentioned before, no single tool is going to be perfect for everyone and every situation.
-There are [a ton of tools](http://styleguides.io/tools.html) out there to help you create effective pattern libraries, and the tools you decide on will undoubtedly be influenced by your organization's environment, technologies, workflow, and personalities.
+There are [a ton of great tools](http://styleguides.io/tools.html) out there to help you create effective pattern libraries, and the tools you decide on will undoubtedly be influenced by your organization's environment, technologies, workflow, and culture.

 When choosing tools to create your pattern library, you should keep your eyes open for these qualities and features of effective pattern libraries:

-- Articulating pattern variations, such as active or disabled tabs
+- Providing pattern descriptions and annotations
+- Showcasing the relevant pattern html, templating, CSS, and/or JavaScript code.
 - Viewing patterns across the entire resolution spectrum
-- Providing pattern descriptions and annotations
-- Showcasing a pattern's front-end and/or template code
+- The ability to showcase pattern variations, such as active or disabled tabs
 - The ability to dynamically add real representative content into the patterns' structures
 - Providing contextual information, like which patterns make up a particular component as well as where that component is used

 At the end of the day, it's not about the tools we use to create pattern libraries, but rather how we use them.
 Creating and maintaining an effective design system means dramatically changing your organization's culture, processes, and workflows.
 If that sounds hard to you, it's because it is.
 But fear not!
-The next chapter will detail the entire process of creating and maintaining a successful design system to set your organization up for long-term success.
+The rest of the book will detail the entire process of creating and maintaining a successful design system to set your organization up for long-term success.